GergelyTuri/chronicSleepRecordings/Hardware/setup-guide/pinnacle-system.md

 ### Pinnacle System setup
 1. Fix the commutator(s) to the plate mounts using screws
 2. Then, fix the plate mounts to the aluminum framing using T-nuts
-3. Fix the commutators, LED lights, and IR lights to the plate mounts and T-nuts using screws
+3. Install the amplifier-to-commutator extension cables
-  * Ensure the commutator is mounted directly overhead the intended spot for the recording enclosure
+4. Ensure the commutator is mounted directly overhead the intended spot for the recording enclosure
-4. Install the amplifier-to-commutator extension cables
 5. Feed the wires through the cable hole found on the side of the Med Associates box

 ![Example of mounting plates fixed to aluminum framing](https://raw.githubusercontent.com/GergelyTuri/chronicSleepRecordings/master/images/plate-mounts.jpg)